 Following two consecutive years of Oscar nominations sans black acting nominees (2015-16), the hashtag #HollywoodSoWhite shot to the top of the Twitter-verse.
 It launched a worldwide discussion about whether Hollywood was truly doing its part to promote diversity onscreen and off.
-In 2017, a record six black actors were nominated for Oscars, and the 2018 Emmy’s had a 20% year-over-year increase of the number non-white-actor nominees.
-But do these numbers really mean diversity is no longer an issue in Hollywood?
+In 2017, a record six black actors were nominated for Oscars, and the 2018 Oscars also had black actors nominated for lead and supporting roles.
+Not to mention that the 2018 Emmy’s had a 20% year-over-year increase of the number non-white-actor nominees.
+The 2019 Oscars brings diversity, with film nominations for Spike Lee’s BlacKkKlansman, the Mexican film Roma and superhero flick Black Panther.
+But do these examples really mean diversity is no longer an issue in Hollywood?
 Some believe Hollywood needs to increase integration via diversity quotas, but others object to this on grounds of the need to preserve artistic freedom and merit.

 Here are three reasons why Hollywood needs to add more diversity to its ranks, and three ways its promotion of diversity might be more than meets the eye.